sta/websocket-sharp/README.md

 ws.Close ();
 ```

-If you want to close the WebSocket connection explicitly, you should use the `WebSocket.Close` method.
+If you want to close the connection explicitly, you should use the `WebSocket.Close` method.

 The `WebSocket.Close` method is overloaded.